gatsbyjs/gatsby/docs/docs/gatsby-style-guide.md

 ## The difference between tutorials and docs

-The main tutorial at `/tutorial/` is optimized for users who are not experts in React and/or Javascript, and therefore has a different purpose, tone, and style than the docs.
-The docs at `/docs/` are optimized for those with intermediate to expert mastery with React and Javascript.
+The main tutorial at `/tutorial/` is optimized for users who are not experts in React and/or JavaScript, and therefore has a different purpose, tone, and style than the docs.
+The docs at `/docs/` are optimized for those with intermediate to expert mastery with React and JavaScript.

 ## Tutorial